sjwild/sjwild.github.io/election_forecast.markdown

 This is my forecast for the Canadian 2021 federal election on Sepetember 20, 2021.
 I use polls listed on [Wikipedia](https://en.wikipedia.org/wiki/Opinion_polling_for_the_2021_Canadian_federal_election) to try estimate underlying vote intention for each party.
 The predictions for voting intention and seat count (that is, for the period after 2019-10-21, the date of 2019 Canadian election) assume that the polling errors are the same both pre- and post- 2019 election.
 That may or may not be true, but I suspect that polling errors are correlated between these periods.

-As of August 15, 2021, I forecast a LPC victory, with a 50% chance of a majority government.
-But its important to note that there is lots of time until the election, and things can shift easily.
+As of August 15, 2021, I forecast a LPC victory.
+But it's important to note that there is lots of time until the election, and things can shift easily.

 |**Party**    | **Vote share**  | **95% bounds**     |
 |-------------|:---------------:|:------------------:|